- What are the cross-border movement (CBM) reporting obligations?

 BNIs sent into or out of Australia through the postal system do not have to be reported to AUSTRAC.

 A person commits an offence if they fail to report movements of physical currency as required under the AML/CTF Act.
 Penalties may include imprisonment and/or a fine imposed by a court.

-A person commits an offence if they fail to declare the cross-border movement of BNIs when requested by a Customs and Border Protection or police officer.
+A person commits an offence if they fail to declare the cross-border movement of BNIs when requested by a customs officer or a police officer.
 Penalties may include imprisonment and/or a fine imposed by a court.